 Q. How does Missed Connection work?

 A. “Missed Connection” provides reimbursement for the additional costs to “catch up” to a cruise or tour if the cause of delay is a carrier-caused delay or documented weather condition.
-“Missed Connection” only pays costs at the final trip destination and not if you miss a connection before you arrive there.
+“Missed Connection” only pays costs at the final trip destination.
 Read the policy wording carefully since “Missed Connection” doesn’t mean exactly the same thing from company to company.

 Important: “Missed Connection” doesn’t mean the insurance will cover you in all situations.
 If you are going on a cruise or tour (depending on the plan) and miss its departure because you were up too late, you are not covered.

 You will find a brief summary of the Trip Delay benefits below.
 Please refer to the applicable policy’s Certificate of Coverage or Evidence of Benefits for the complete policy wording.
 Here are the links to our detailed description pages where you can find the complete policy wording, too: CSA Freestyle, Travelex Select or Travelex Max, Travel Guard, Travel Insured and TravelSafe

 |Plan Name & link to their detailed description page||Missed Connection Covers Just These Trips:|